xiongtinie-png/MyTasks/README.md

 ## Features
 - Add and manage Tasklists.
 - Assign daily to-do tasks to different list.
-- Track task status (Pending, Done, Question).
+- Track task status (Pending, Done,Ongoing Question).
 - Add comments to tasks.
+- set task time duration to have deadline reminder
 - View an overview of all todo tasks and historical data.

 ## Setup & Running